Reki43/assignment-3-part-2/README.md

 sudo chown -R webgen:webgen /var/lib/webgen
 ```

+**8. Go to [task 2](#task-2---create-the-generate-indexservice-and-generate-indextimer-scripts) in part 1 to continue your server set up**

+Click the following to go continue the steps for the server setup: [Create the generate-index.service and generate-index.timer scripts](#task-2---create-the-generate-indexservice-and-generate-indextimer-scripts)

 # References
 [^1]: "Users and groups - ArchWiki."
 Arch Linux, 23 Nov.
 2024.
 [Online]. https://wiki.archlinux.org/title/Users_and_groups#Example_adding_a_system_user.
 [Accessed: 19-Nov-2024].